-What to watch as impeachment inquiry of Trump goes public
+‘Sad day’ or a ‘scam’?
+What to watch at impeachment hearing

 WHO’S UP FIRST?

 Shortly after Schiff’s gavel, he and ranking Republican Devin Nunes will begin the questioning.
-They get 45 minutes each, or designate staff attorneys to do so.
+They get 45 minutes each, or can designate staff attorneys to do so.

 Members of the panel will then get five minutes each to ask questions, alternating between Republicans and Democrats.

 There will also be exhibits.
-Democrats at least, are expected to display excerpts from transcripts, text messages, relevant news articles and social media posts.
+Democrats, at least, are expected to display excerpts from transcripts, text messages, relevant news articles and social media posts.

-The goal is to shutter the hearing by 4:30 p.m.
+The goal is to end the hearing by 4:30 p.m.

 KNOW THIS